alex-haozheng/cs326_final_epsilon/docs/final.md

   - worked on generating user profile html page
   - edited login.html, register.html to work with authentication and send post requests from user input
   - fixed and maintained dependencies in package.json and package-lock.json
-  - created logo for the site and added to each html page
-  - fixing and maintaining  heroku deployment issues
+  - maintaining heroku and fixing any deployment problems

 # Conclusion
 Ultimately this project was very educational in terms of teaching about the process of developing something more than a simple "toy" program.
 It also helped introduce us to the nuts and bolts of web development the reality of the situation in regards to modern web development tools.